callisto-lang/drifblim/README.md

 [Drifblim](https://wiki.xxiivv.com/drifblim) is a uxntal assembler, written in [Uxntal](https://wiki.xxiivv.com/site/uxntal.html).

-It is meant to be as small as it could possibly be made.
-The goal would be for it to be in the 1kb range.
-It will not support macros and includes.
-Instead, a pre-processor rom might be considered.
+The assembler is written in Uxntal itself, it's designed to be distributed as a rom to help bootstrap the uxn ecosystem.
+The goal is for Driflim to be as small it could possibly be made, and to release it as a print-friendly document, along with its source code and the mathematical definition of the Uxn virtual machine.

 The Drifblim project also includes:

-- `drifblim-tga.rom`: Creates a grayscale tga image of a binary file.
 - `drifblim-hex.rom`: Creates a hex dump text file of a binary file.

 **Warning**: This assembler does not currently checks for out-of-bounds relative literals.